-This question is used mostly when we interview people applying for social positions with old people, young children, or patients suffering from mental illnesses.
+Hiring managers use this question mostly when interviewing applicants for social positions that deal with old people, young children, or patients suffering from mental disorders.

-It is a technical question about a difficult situation you can face while performing your daily job.
-You can expect several questions of this type in an interview, mostly related to the particular job you want to have.
-Sometimes they can even put you under direct test, bringing a client in a room, or playing one.
-This is actually one of the best assessments of your readiness to do the job.
+It is a technical question, referring to a difficult situation you can realistically face in your job.
+You can expect several questions of this type in an interview, mostly related to the particular group of people you will work with, if they offer you a job.

 There is always a way to communicate

-First of all, as a good social worker you need to be patient.
-You should not get distracted by it.
-You should stay calm and try to find an alternative way of communication.
+Good social workers are patient.
+You should not get distracted by communication problems.
+You should say that you’d stay calm and try to find an alternative way of transmitting your message.

-One way to communicate is to go by an example.
-If you want your client to do something, but he does not understand it, demonstrate it.
-Show him what you expect him to do.
-Do it and he may repeat it.
+One way of doing that is going by an example.
+If you want your client to do something, but they not understand it, demonstrate the action.
+Show them what you expect them to do.
+They may often repeat your action.

-To use pictures, gestures, and other forms of transferring your message is also something to mention.
-However, the most important part of your answer is the one when you mention that you would stay calm and communicate your message until the client finally understands it
+To use pictures, gestures, and other forms of getting your message over is also something you can mention in your interview answer.
+However, the most important thing is your attitude.
+Say that you would stay calm and try all possible means of communication.

-- Are you prepared to make home visits?
+- Are you ready to make home visits?

-- When did you something more than was expected from you in your job?
+- When did you do something more than what was expected from you in job?